jeffjose/todo/README.md

    - Completed tasks stay in their original week
    - Open tasks from past weeks are promoted to current week
    - Promoted tasks show "slipped" badge
+   - Original finishBy date is preserved when promoted

+### Task Sorting Order

+Tasks are sorted in the following order:

+1. By path to maintain hierarchy (e.g., 'root.parent' before 'root.parent.child')
+2. By level within the hierarchy (parent tasks before children)
+3. By status (completed tasks first within same level)
+4. By date (earlier dates first within same status)

+This ensures:

+- Parent tasks always appear before their children
+- Completed tasks are grouped together within each level
+- Tasks with earlier dates appear first when status and level are equal

 ### Week Display